COVID-19 Stimulus

 This fact sheet on EIPs and Nursing Facilities and issues related to payments being seized (including where advocates can report issues) is now available on the CCD website.

-Most nursing facility residents will receive Economic Impact Payments of up to $1,200.
+Many nursing facility residents will receive Economic Impact Payments .
 Even if Medicaid pays for your care and services at the facility, the payment belongs to you and not the nursing facility and you may use these funds in whatever way you choose.

 On May 1, 2020, SSA confirmed that an Economic Impact Payment (EIP) is not subject to Representative Payee (RP) oversight because an RP is only responsible for managing SSA or SSI benefits.
 If you receive an EIP, the RP is required to turn the EIP over to you.
 An RP should discuss the EIP with you and, if you want to use it independently, the RP should provide it to you.
 Outside of their role as a RP, they can help you to use your economic impact payment in a specific manner or save it for you if that is your choice.
 If you suspect misuse, report it to SSA.
 Although it does not fall under their authority, they will look at whether your RP continues to be suitable.
 You can also report it to your State Protection and Advocacy office.

-If you qualify for an Economic Impact Payment, you might receive your money on a prepaid VISA debit card, issued by MetaBank, through the mail.
-The Economic Impact Card will come in a plain envelope from “Money Network Cardholder Services” along with important information about the card, instructions for activation, fees and a note from the U.S. Treasury.
-If you receive such a card in the mail, do not throw it away.
+If you qualified for an Economic Impact Payment, you may have received your money on a prepaid VISA debit card, issued by MetaBank, through the mail.
+The Economic Impact Card would have come in a plain envelope from “Money Network Cardholder Services” along with important information about the card, instructions for activation, fees and a note from the U.S. Treasury.
+If you received such a card in the mail, do not throw it away.
 You will need it to access your Economic Impact Payment.

 The National Consumer Law Center compiled a fact sheet on the prepaid cards, including information on how to access the money, use the card and avoid fees.
 It also includes information on what to do if the card was thrown out.